goghino/Ipopt-build-tutorial/Ipopt/README.md

-# Building Ipopt from source
+# Building Ipopt From Source

 This section describes a process of building Ipopt from source using different configurations.
 In general, the process is as follows
 1. Gather all the dependencies (including their build process)